Theory Test Motorway Rules

-- Road Surfaces - using the left-hand lane unless overtaking
+- Lane Rules - using the left-hand lane unless overtaking.
+How to join and exit a motorway.

-- Speed - when and where to use lights to see and be seen
+- Time of Day - when and where to use lights to see and be seen.

-- Traffic Calming - knowing that you can only stop on a motorway in an emergency and how to use hard shoulder emergency phones.
+- Nreakdowns - knowing that you can only stop on a motorway in an emergency and how to use hard shoulder emergency phones.

 For more detailed information on driving safely on motorways and what motorway signs mean see out motorway page.